What is the white phosphorus that Israel is accused of using in Gaza?

 What did HRW say?

-The rights group said late on Thursday that it had verified Israel’s use of white phosphorus munitions through interviews and videos showing that the chemical substance was fired upon two locations along the Israel-Lebanon border and over the Gaza City port.
+The rights group said late on Thursday that it had verified Israel’s use of white phosphorus munitions through interviews and videos showing the chemical substance was fired on two locations along the Israel-Lebanon border and over the Gaza City port.

-“White phosphorous is unlawfully indiscriminate when airburst in populated urban areas, where it can burn down houses and cause egregious harm to civilians,” said Lama Fakih, Middle East and North Africa director at HRW, in a statement.
+“White phosphorous is unlawfully indiscriminate when airburst in populated urban areas, where it can burn down houses and cause egregious harm to civilians,” Lama Fakih, Middle East and North Africa director at HRW, said in a statement.

-Asked for comment on the allegations, Israel’s military said on Friday that it was “currently not aware of the use of weapons containing white phosphorus in Gaza”.
+In an apparent denial of HRW’s report, the Israeli military said on Friday that it has made no use of white phosphorus in its Gaza war this week.

-It did not comment on the rights watchdog’s allegations of their use in Lebanon.
+“The current accusation made against the IDF [Israel Defence Forces] regarding the use of white phosphorus in Gaza is unequivocally false,” it said in a statement.

 What is white phosphorus?